Sleetmute, Alaska

 Sleetmute (Cellitemiut; Deg Xinag: Tovisq'oł) is a census-designated place (CDP) in Bethel Census Area, Alaska, United States.
-At the 2010 census the population was 86, down from 100 in 2000.
+As of the 2020 census, Sleetmute had a population of 95.

+The Sleetmute Airport (IATA: SLQ) is a small, one-runway serving the Sleetmute area.
+It has departures to Aniak and Stony River via Ryan Air.
+It also accepts arrivals from Anchorage and Port Alsworth.

 Geography and climate

 Sleetmute is located on the east bank of the Kuskokwim River, 1.5 miles north of its junction with the Holitna River.
 It lies 79 miles east of Aniak, 166 miles northeast of Bethel, and 243 miles west of Anchorage.

 According to the United States Census Bureau, the CDP has a total area of 105.3 sqmi, of which, 99.5 sqmi of it is land and 5.8 sqmi of it (5.49%) is water.
+Climate data is sparse; the weather station was only operated in fourteen of the years between its setup in 1924 and its closure in 1963, and many of those years have incomplete records.
+Nearby Aniak has a similar climate with more complete records.